Mirakl Marketplace

 Feedback / Software updates

-→ I continuously refined the livrables based on teams feedback to enhance the overall implementation experience.
+→ I continuously refined the deliverables based on team feedback, aiming to improve the overall implementation experience.

-→ I had to keep up to date with Mirakl software developments to offer deliverables that corresponded to the latest versions.
+→ I also stayed up to date with Mirakl software updates to ensure everything I produced matched the latest version.

 Mirakl Mobile Wireframes